osg-htc/docs/docs/site-planning.md

 #### NFS Warning

 NFS is known to be an *easy* but never the less %RED%inadequate%ENDCOLOR% choice for all but the smallest sites!
-If you want to use NFS you should read the chapter *"Optimizing NFS Performance"* in the [http://nfs.sourceforge.net/nfs-howto/ Linux NFS HowTo](http://nfs.sourceforge.net/nfs-howto/ Linux NFS HowTo).
+If you want to use NFS you should read the chapter *"Optimizing NFS Performance"* in the <http://nfs.sourceforge.net/nfs-howto/>.
 Software partitions that can be locally installed, such as OSG\_GRID, should be locally installed and not shared unless you have an enterprise-class NFS server.

-Condor provides mechanisms which can be used to greatly minimize NFS usage [NFSLite](http://vdt.cs.wisc.edu/releases/2.0.0/notes/Globus-CondorNFSLite-Setup.html).
-This package makes it unnecessary to have NFS-mounted **HOME** directories on all the worker nodes.
-Security is also improved because user proxies will not be sent across NFS in the clear.
-The running job will only have access to grid or voms proxies running at the same time on the same worker node as the job itself avoiding identity theft.

 ### Compute and Storage Element